 I was born in 1962, I've been happily married since 1983, we have four grown and great kids.
 I grew up in Utah County, mostly Provo, but have lived in Montana since 1996.
 I love: my family, music, learning, truth, teaching, humor, words, reading, research, singing, children, history, psychology, horses and dogs, mountains, four seasons, sewing, creating, designing, color, being trusted, defending people, organizing, quilts, observing people, serving, volunteering, and the many opportunities I've been given to help people find the best in themselves... their gifts.
 I love my Savior, Jesus Christ, and His simple truths He shares.
 I don't love: making mistakes, my weaknesses, condescension, injustice, when power is more important than people, abuse of any kind, especially of the innocent; the use of "so called" truth and religion to gain control over people (ignoring the gift of free will), and when fear stops people from doing the right thing, especially when I notice it in myself.

-I've learned that my heritage also has much greatness in it, as well as horrendous abuses and suffering.
+I've learned that my heritage also has much greatness in it, as well as, horrendous abuses and suffering.
 I see now why I was so compelled and moved to be the first in at least four generations (that I know of) to speak the ugly truth out loud...at age 15.
 I've been denied, persecuted, threatened, abandoned and alienated by the same people I had dedicated my life to.
-Blamed for "ruining the family" by not keeping the secrets, but still used as their servant, confidante, and the only one they could turn to when they needed to be loved, a place to live, and understood.
-I see and feel intensely, as I move through my healing and the discovery of each ancestor that they are grateful the truth is out, they're sorry for the destruction they either passed down or concealed (denied), and they feel freedom as I find and slowly forgive them.
+Blamed for "ruining the family" by not keeping the secrets, but still used as their servant, confidant and the only one they could turn to when they needed to be loved, a place to live, to speak their truth and be understood.
+I see and feel intensely, as I move through my healing and the discovery of each ancestor; that they are grateful the truth is out.
+They're sorry for the destruction they either passed down or concealed (denied) and they feel freedom as I find and slowly forgive them.
 They want and need the truth more than ever, since leaving this life.
 They are grateful that they matter, that their lives did, and that even though much denial still exists in their posterity...the opportunity to face the truth has been offered because it has been spoken out loud and brought out of the shadows, lies, secrets and denial that have enabled it to infect each new generation.
 They know me...I know them.
 They can progress from where they are and so can I. We help each other.
 They matter and have great worth... and they help me finally know that I do too.